aws-samples/designing-cloud-native-microservices-on-aws/docs/05-deploy-applications-by-cdk/README.md

 arn:aws:cloudformation:us-west-2:584518143473:stack/CoffeeShopCodePipeline/f10c0520-0618-11ea-8122-023709c486f0
 ```

-Do remember to create a ["imagedefinitions.json"](https://docs.aws.amazon.com/codepipeline/latest/userguide/file-reference.html#pipelines-create-image-definitions) file and git add/push into CodeCommit repository "EventStormingWorkshop" (that has been created as part of the deployment above) with the following value:
+Do remember to create a ["imagedefinitions.json"](https://docs.aws.amazon.com/codepipeline/latest/userguide/file-reference.html#pipelines-create-image-definitions) file and git add/push into CodeCommit repository "designing-cloud-native-microservices-on-aws
+" (that has been created as part of the deployment above) with the following value:

 ```
 [